devennn/devennn.github.io/_posts/2020-09-19-keras-dataloader.md

     return data_flow
 ```

 In the code above, the ```data_path``` is the directory containing all the classes, i.e test_set, train_set.
 Usually, training and testing data required different preprocessing steps.
-You can data transformation by passing the options wanted.
+You can apply data transformation by passing the options wanted.

 The ```flow_from_directory``` method will do the heavy work to pull out and apply preprocessing to your data.
 One thing to note is the ```class_mode``` argument.
-You have to chosse the right class mode to ensure the labels are processed correctly.
+You have to choose the right class mode to ensure the labels are processed correctly.
 Refer to Keras documentation to see more control options.

 ## Custom Data Generator 1

 Sometimes, you may need a lot more preprocessing steps that are not available in the built-in feature.
-This is when custom Data Loader is useful.
+This is when a custom Data Loader is useful.
 Take example of the dataset below,

 ```
 data/test_set\cats\cat.4999.jpg	cats